Loading...

 Employee Policy Manual

-I have carefully and thoroughly read and understand the Consolidated Learning Center, Inc., Jelly Bean Junctions Learning Center and The Barrington School Employee Policy Manual.
-I have received a copy of Jelly Bean Junction Learning Center, Inc/ The Barrington School’s Employee Policy Manual.
-I agree to follow, without reservation, the above Consolidated Learning Center, Inc., Jelly Bean Junctions Learning Center and The Barrington School Employee Policy Manual as stated.
-I understand that the Consolidated Learning Center, Inc., Jelly Bean Junctions Learning Center and The Barrington School Employee Policy Manual is intended to be informative only, and that the policies, procedures, and benefits it explains do not constitute an employment contract of any kind, express or implied, or any promise upon which I should rely.
+I, have carefully and thoroughly read and understand Barrington School Employee Policy Manual.
+I have received a copy of Barrington School’s Employee Policy Manual.
+I agree to follow, without reservation, the above Barrington School Employee Policy Manual as stated.
+I understand that Barrington School Employee Policy Manual is intended to be informative only, and that the policies, procedures, and benefits it explains do not constitute an employment contract of any kind, express or implied, or any promise upon which I should rely.
 I also understand and agree that I am employed "at-will," and that only center management has authority to enter into a contract of employment which is contrary to my "at-will" employment agreement, and such contract must be in writing and signed by the center administrator and by me.
-I further understand that the Companies’ policies, procedures, and benefits may be changed, disregarded, or terminated by the Companies, in their discretion, at any time and with or without notice.
-I agree I have the responsibility to read and understand the Handbook and I understand that this Handbook supersedes all other employee handbooks.
+I further understand that Barrington Schools’ policies, procedures, and benefits may be changed, disregarded, or terminated by Barrington School, in their discretion, at any time and with or without notice.
+I agree I have the responsibility to read and understand the Handbook, and I understand that this Handbook supersedes all other employee handbooks.

 First Participant's Name